nextcloud/documentation/developer_manual/angular.rst

   $('.someElement').doSomething();

-That makes it incredible hard to refactor your view (HTML in this case) because your whole JavaScript code is tightly coupled to the structure and classes on that page.
+That makes it incredible hard to refactor your view because your whole JavaScript code is tightly coupled to the structure and classes in your HTML.

 Another problem is the dynamic generation of DOM elements.
-Basically you'd choose one of these three choices:
+You'd normally go with one of these three approaches:

 **1**) Create new element, bind event listeners and append it to the dom: